matthewphamilton/r4dev/content/en/docs/Getting-started/Concepts/_index.md

 ## Model
 By "model", we mean a simplified representation of a system of interest.
 We also mean that a model is:

-- abstract and general (i.e. largely free of data that is assumption- or context- specific) and
+- abstract and general (i.e. largely free of non-modifiable data, including numeric values, that are assumption- or context- specific) and
 - an analytic tool, not an analysis (i.e. a model can be used to help undertake an analysis, it is not the analysis itself).

 If a model is developed primarily to inform a decision or set of decisions (e.g. relating to youth mental health policy and system design) it can be called a *decision model*.